Mozilla (Firefox)

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.

 Mozilla restricts its charitable giving to provide “funding, mentorship, and amplification to innovators of all types — from technologists and scientists to activists and artists” (1).
-It does not appear to discriminate against specific views or beliefs.
+It does not appear to discriminate against religious organizations in its charitable giving.

 Employment policies fail to protect against discrimination based on political affiliation/views and/or religion.